Matthew Robinson (producer)

-He finished his British television career as the Head of Drama for BBC Wales.
+Robinson finished his British television career as the Head of Drama for BBC Wales.
 Since 2003 he has been based in Cambodia, where he runs his own production company, Khmer Mekong Films.

 Early life

-Robinson was educated at Huntingdon Grammar School (1955–58), Friends School in Saffron Walden (1958–63) and King's College, Cambridge (1963–66), where he studied economics, edited Cambridge University student newspaper Varsity and graduated with a master's degree.
+Robinson was educated at Huntingdon Grammar School (1955–58), Friends' School in Saffron Walden (1958–63) and King's College, Cambridge (1963–66), where he studied economics, edited student newspaper Varsity and graduated with a master's degree.

 Career

 Early work

 Robinson's first job in television was as a researcher on the weekly consumer affairs programme On the Braden Beat made by ATV in 1966.
 He started directing in BBC Current Affairs (1969–73) on The Money Programme, 24 Hours and Nationwide.
-This was followed by many hundreds of episodes of popular TV drama including Softly, Softly: Taskforce, Play for Today, Z-Cars, Emmerdale, Crown Court, Coronation Street, Angels, Brookside, Howard's Way and Bergerac.
+This was followed by many episodes of popular TV drama including Softly, Softly: Taskforce, Play for Today, Z-Cars, Emmerdale, Crown Court, Coronation Street, Angels, Brookside, Howard's Way and Bergerac.
 Robinson had a "reputation as an action director", and was employed to direct two Doctor Who adventures, Resurrection of the Daleks (1984) and Attack of the Cybermen (1985).
 He was also responsible for casting Terry Molloy as Davros, who went on to play the role twice more on television and in further audio dramas.
-Under pseudonym Henry Seaton he wrote 30 episodes of Central TV's Crossroads in 1986.
-Writing work also included two plays about television – Did Anyone Else Think TK9 Was Brilliant? and SUDS – staged in two London fringe theatres in 1981 and 1983.
-In fringe theatre he first met Leslie Grantham, an actor he subsequently cast in a guest role in Doctor Who and recommended for the role of Den Watts in EastEnders.
+He cast Leslie Grantham in a guest role in Doctor Who and recommended for the role of Den Watts in EastEnders.

 Byker Grove

-From 1989 to 1997 Robinson set up, produced and part-directed the BBC's Newcastle-based teenage drama serial Byker Grove.
-He cast Anthony McPartlin and Declan Donnelly as young heroes P.J. and Duncan and in 1993 launched their post-Byker Grove careers.
-Now known as Ant & Dec they are the UK's foremost light entertainment act.
+From 1989 to 1997 produced and part-directed the BBC's teenage drama serial Byker Grove.
+He cast Anthony McPartlin and Declan Donnelly.
 Robinson told them to "Stay together through any row you have, whatever it is, be together and you could be the future Morecambe and Wise.
 I think they have proved that in many ways."
-According to the BBC, Byker Grove tackled "many controversial issues" including a gay storyline between characters Noddy and Gary which even led The Sun to call for Robinson to be sacked at the time.
-Robinson left Byker Grove in 1998 to become the executive producer of EastEnders but the series continued until 2006.
+According to the BBC, Byker Grove tackled "many controversial issues" including a gay storyline which led The Sun to call for Robinson to be sacked at the time.